nasa/Common-Metadata-Repository/search-app/docs/api.md

   Find collections containing granules added within the range of datetimes.
 The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
 The default is inclusive on the range boundaries.

     curl "%CMR-ENDPOINT%/collections?has_granules_created_at\[\]=2015-01-01T10:00:00Z,"

+#### <a name="c-with-revised-granules"></a> Find collections with granules revised inside of a given range

+  This supports option `and`.

+  Find collections containing granules created or updated within the range of datetimes.
+The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
+The default is inclusive on the range boundaries.

+    curl "%CMR-ENDPOINT%/collections?has_granules_revised_at\[\]=2015-01-01T10:00:00Z,"

 #### <a name="c-revision-date"></a> Find collections by revision_date